amf585/vue-lite-brite/README.md

-# MEVN Lite Brite Game
+# VueJS Lite Brite Game
-My first attempt at a MEVN (VENM?) stack app
+My first attempt at a MEVN (VENM? 😎) stack app

 I decided to make a small Lite Brite game/app where users can create an account and load/save/edit their artwork.